 This feature uses a set of protocols to secure your network.
 It decides which devices and users can do a certain action on your network.
 It comes hand in hand with identity and access management to limit data access.

-There are different types of threats that target your browsers.
+Different types of threats target your browsers.
 This includes zero-day attacks, ransomware, malware, and other malicious browser-executable code.

 When you have browser isolation on your endpoint security tools, attackers won’t reach your valuable digital assets.
 Activities are performed in a secluded area and the tool destroys web browser codes after you’re done browsing.